8 Sources

 Copy Link

-Google and SpaceX are in active negotiations to collaborate on launching orbital data centers, according to a report from The Wall Street Journal citing sources familiar with the matter
+Google and SpaceX are in negotiations to collaborate on launching orbital data centers, according to a report from The Wall Street Journal citing sources familiar with the matter

 1

 .
-The potential partnership would see two competitors joining forces on an ambitious initiative to place computing infrastructure in orbit rather than on Earth.
-Google is reportedly also in discussions with other rocket-launch companies and is already working with Planet Labs to design and build the satellites it plans to deploy2
+The search giant is also in discussions with other rocket-launch companies and is already collaborating with Planet Labs to design and build satellites for its space ambitions5

 .